hannesdelbeke/maya-module-template/README.md

 ### Instructions
 - click 🟩`use this template` to create your GitHub repo, & clone it
+- Module setup
   - rename the `MyModule` folder & `MyModule/myModule.mod`
   - open the `.mod` file and change the module name inside
+- Plugin setup
+  - rename the demo plugin
+  - edit the plugin
+- add your Python modules to `MyModule/scripts`
+- Optional
   - replace this README.md with your own instructions
   - Add a LICENSE
+  - delete all `.gitkeep` files

 ### Module